Happy to have you with us live from the Southern Command in sunny South Florida.

 And the extremes to which these consensus builders are going to convince you is bordering on the sublime.

-In a sense, this new finding about the undersea wedge of gravel and grit is a measure of how much researchers have yet to learn about a remote continent of ice miles thick that is still responding to the end of the last ice age, 10,000 years ago.
+In a sense, this new finding about the undersea wedge of gravel and grit is a measure of how much researchers have yet to learn about a remote continent of ice miles thick that is still responding to the end of the last ice age 10,000 years ago.

-Meaning they can't predict anything.
+Meaning, they can't predict anything.

 Every time we look at the ice sheet, we find something new, said some guy.

-Understanding these mysteries will be necessary to predict the Behavior of global warming.
+Understanding these mysteries will be necessary to predict the behavior of global warming.

-Hang in there, rushes.
+Hang in there, Rush.

 We'll get better.